urbanopt/geojson-modelica-translator/docs/getting_started.rst

 -------------------

 The preferred method of running the simulations would be within Dymola; however, that is not a practical solution for many based on the license requirement.
-The GMT enables the running of the models using JModelica which requires the installation of `Docker`_.
+Version 0.2.3 of the GMT enables the running of the models using JModelica which requires the installation of `Docker`_.
 To configure Docker, do the
 following: